 - Ports: 1 x 2.5 Gbps + 2 x Voice

-- Suitable Service Plan: 1.2 Gbps + Voice
+- Suitable Service Plan: Gigabit Extra (1.2 Gbps) + Voice

 - Modem/Router Combo: No

-If you’ve subscribed to the voice + internet bundle and are searching for a modem for Xfinity triple play, then Nighthawk CM2050V is a solid contender.
+If you’ve subscribed to the voice + internet bundle, then the Netgear CM2050V is the ultimate solution that can handle Xfinity triple play.
 Also, it is a huge upgrade from the CM1150V, courtesy of the new design, a multi-gig port, and efficient hardware setup.

 Why is it suited for Comcast Xfinity?

 The multi-gigabit modem features DOCSIS 3.1 technology and 32 x 8 channel bonding.
-On paper, it is known to support internet plans of up to 2500 Mbps.
+It is known to support internet plans of up to 2500 Mbps on paper.
 And in my test with the 1200 Mbps plan, I could get a maximum download speed of 1152 Mbps and an upload speed of 85-95 Mbps in close range.

 As far as the ports are concerned, you get one 2.5Gbps ethernet slot to get you multi-gig speeds.
 Plus, there are two phone lines to help you work with the IP bundles offered by Xfinity, allowing you to connect the landline phone to the modem.
 The raw internet performance, full HD streaming, and gaming tasks were handled like a pro.